SumiSastri/tennis-game-react/README.md

 ### Table of Contents

+- Learning objectives
 - Katas: A brief background
 - Game logic in pseudo code
 - TDD - writing tests and code for tests to pass
 - Factory-functions converted to a game state using
 - Class-based game moved to the React library - set up
 - Render & conditional rendering in React

+#### Learning Objectives

+The key learning objectives were to understand the difference between factory functions, object-oriented programming, basic testing syntax in jasmine.js and the use and benefits of Typescript with Javascript.
+The final step was to use the React-library to render the game with a front-end ui.

 #### Katas: A brief background